Technology & Copyright Contingency Law Firm – Class Action Lawsuits

 Here is a sample email I drafted on this point (for reference purposes only):

-Make sure to tell your legal team there will be a class action lawsuit coming their way, filed be me, against them regarding the breach of service agreement.
-If you want to litigate, we are happy to oblige as the public certainly needs to be informed and protected here.
-It seems there are false representations made to a lot of people and we will address that issue head on.
-Here is a link dealing with the fraud, which I am sure you know about but choose to keep quiet:
+Make sure to tell your legal team there will be a class action lawsuit coming their way, filed by me, against them regarding the breach of service agreement.
+If you want to litigate, we will oblige, as the public certainly needs to be informed and protected here.
+It seems there are false representations made to a lot of people, and we will address that issue head-on.
+Here is a link dealing with the fraud, which I am sure you know about but choose to keep quiet about:

 LINK GOES HERE

 I will await your summons and complaint, and your legal team can expect one in return.
 If you change your mind and want to get reasonable on the offer, let me know.
 Again, we have admitted no fault in this matter and hereby reserve all legal rights.

 In general, a party should not be seeking to file lawsuits where they have “unclean hands,” and if you feel you have a case ripe for a copyright class action case, call us to discuss it at the number above or below.

 Copyright Class Action Settlements & News

 - $18 million dollar settlement for electronic databases copyright litigation